SPARC-FAIR-Codeathon/sparc2nwb/extract_from_nwb/README.md

 ## Extract NWB file data in Matlab using `EXTRACT_NWB.m` function
 `EXTRACT_NWB.m` is a function that:
 1. Loads the selected NWB file into Matlab
-2. Extracts relevant data and metadata from NWB file as Matlab Workspace variables
+2. Extracts relevant data and metadata from NWB file
 3. Outputs a table with selected metadata values

-### Note
+### Requirements
 Add `matnwb` interface library to your path before using this function.
 `matnwb` is a Matlab interface for reading and writing Neurodata Without Borders (NWB) 2.0 files.
 Follow the instructions found [here](https://neurodatawithoutborders.github.io/matnwb/#setup) for instructions on downloading and using the library.